David Tipper: Tippermusic

 2005 witnessed the establishment of his own imprint Tippermusic, and he embraced the digital music revolution for the freedom it gave musicians to finally determine their own path.
 No longer constrained by label requirements, Tipper set about releasing his music independently, mostly via online stores.
 Some investment was made in CDs and vinyl, but ultimately online sales figures showed their declining relevance for his style of output.

 Tipper began releasing albums at an accelerated rate.
 First was the ground breaking Tip Hop, which focused on merging hip hop production with electronic trickery and helped usher in a new genre referred to as glitch hop.
 He immediately followed up with Relish The Trough, which was material consisting of compositions from his catalogue used primarily for his performances on tour.
 Both albums found favour in Hollywood, and a number of tracks were used as background in prime-time television shows.

 His second full downtempo release The Seamless Unspeakable Something debuted in 2006, with Tipper in full guise as an electronica trip hop artist.
 Tracks from this album also found favour as background music for TV shows.
 In 2007, he digitally remastered his old vinyl catalogue and quietly released The Fuel Years and Higher Ground.
-In early 2008, he decided to make available more of his unreleased "performance catalogue" and thus Tertiary Noise was ushered in.
+In early 2008, he made more of his unreleased "performance catalogue" available when he released Tertiary Noise, a production which was rumored to be his final foray into the uptempo breakbeat genre that he helped create, and which also used some earlier releases from the likes of The Seamless Unspeakable Something, Relish The Trough, and Holding Pattern as source material for its production.

 His 9th studio album, Wobble Factor would be unveiled later in 2008, and solidified Tipper's influence on the burgeoning glitch hop musical movement, especially in the United States.

 Shortly after its release, his health demanded his immediate focus, curtailing his studio time and forcing cancellation of all tour dates.
 While recuperating over time, he laboured on his new ambient/downtempo LP, Broken Soul Jamboree.
 This album showcased many facets of Tipper's composition and production style, with striking artwork for the album cover and a limited edition poster accompanying the initial CD run.